 On 10 November 2013, Germany and New Zealand are celebrating the 60th anniversary of the establishment of diplomatic relations.
 For 2013, the German Embassy in Wellington is organizing a series of events to mark the occasion in cooperation with the cultural intermediaries active there: the Goethe Institute, the New Zealand German Business Association, the DAAD and the Goethe Society.

-The series of events kicked off in early February with a concert by the Minguet Quartet in Wellington, which was co-organized by the Goethe Institute and the German Embassy.
-Other events included, in late February, a joint scientific workshop in New Zealand, co-organized by the University of Bremen and the University of Waikato as part of the INTERCOAST International Graduate School, which is being co-funded by the German Research Foundation (DFG) and New Zealand institutions, and a lecture organized by the German Embassy as a New Zealand-German Science Circle event.
-Other events, planned for May 2013, are a major alumni meeting in Wellington, a concert by the Rhineland-Palatinate Youth Orchestra and a gala evening being organized by the New Zealand German Business Association to coincide with its 30th anniversary.
+The series of events kicked off in early February with a concert by the Minguet Quartet in Wellington, which was co-organised by the Goethe Institute and the German Embassy.
+Other events included, in late February, a joint scientific workshop in New Zealand, co-organised by the University of Bremen and the University of Waikato as part of the INTERCOAST International Graduate School, which is being co-funded by the German Research Foundation (DFG) and New Zealand institutions, and a lecture organised by the German Embassy as a New Zealand-German Science Circle event.
+In addition, in May 2013, there was a major alumni meeting in Wellington and a concert by the Rhineland-Palatinate Youth Orchestra.
+A gala evening organised by the New Zealand German Business Association to coincide with its 30th anniversary is planned for November.
 Various exhibitions mounted by the Goethe Institute, a GI video competition for students of New Zealand’s schools and a Goethe Society panel discussion at Victoria University of Wellington will round off the series of events.
 Together with the New Zealand Embassy in Berlin and a Berlin advertising agency, the German Embassy in Wellington has developed a 60th anniversary logo that will be used by both embassies throughout the anniversary year.
 A special New Zealand postage stamp featuring this logo has already been issued.
 In late 2013, an exhibition on 60 years of German-New Zealand relations is to be held in the Federal Foreign Office atrium in Berlin.

 Since 1 December 2000, the so-called Working Holiday Programme has enabled young people to finance stays of up to twelve months in the partner country by taking on a vacation job there.
 This gives them the opportunity to learn something about each other’s culture and everyday life.
-Every year, close to 8,000 young Germans take advantage of this opportunity.
+Every year, nearly 9,000 young Germans take advantage of this opportunity.
 In addition, some 3,500 German students attend schools and universities in New Zealand.

 The Wellington-based Goethe Institute is an important mediator of German language and culture.
 Besides offering language courses, it organizes each year a wide range of cultural events in cooperation with local partners.
 In addition, the Goethe Societies in the major cities help to cultivate German language and culture.